Aameshk-Khan/Taleemabad_CERP/README.md

 <em>Figure 7: % Difference in Grade Threshold Clearing Between Treatment and Control Students at Baseline and Endline using ASER Grades 1 - 3 instrument</em>
 </p>

 At endline, 2.56% of treatment students met the criteria for all 3 subjects compared to .94% of control students.
-This represents a difference of .17 standard deviations compared to the control students, which is equivalent to 1.31 LAYS.
+This represents a difference of .17 standard deviations compared to the control students, which is equivalent to 1.31 LAYS. {: style="text-align: justify"}

 At baseline, the percentage difference between treatment and control students for English is 24.81% which is statistically significant at the 5% level.
 At endline, the percentage difference between treatment and control students for English is .16% which is statistically significant at 5%.
-Expressed in standard deviations, treatment students are .55 standard deviations above control students for English at endline.
+Expressed in standard deviations, treatment students are .55 standard deviations above control students for English at endline. {: style="text-align: justify"}

 At baseline, the percentage difference between treatment and control students for Maths is -3.01% which is statistically insignificant from zero.
 At endline, the percentage difference between treatment and control students for Maths is .02% which is statistically insignificant from zero.
-Expressed in standard deviations, treatment students are .04 standard deviations above control students for Maths at endline.
+Expressed in standard deviations, treatment students are .04 standard deviations above control students for Maths at endline. {: style="text-align: justify"}

 At baseline, the percentage difference between treatment and control students for Urdu is 14.99% which is statistically significant at the 5% level.
 At endline, the percentage difference between treatment and control students for Urdu is 8.26% which is statistically significant at the 5% level.
-Expressed in standard deviations, treatment students are .25 standard deviations above control students for Urdu at endline.
+Expressed in standard deviations, treatment students are .25 standard deviations above control students for Urdu at endline. {: style="text-align: justify"}

-To summarize, for ASER Grades 1 - 3, the treatment schools performed better than control schools at endline in English, Maths and Urdu.
+To summarize, for ASER Grades 1 - 3, the treatment schools performed better than control schools at endline in English, Maths and Urdu. {: style="text-align: justify"}

 **ASER Grades 4 - 5**